RothkopfLab/nioc-neurips/README.md

 ## Install requirements

-The easiest way is to create a fresh virtual environment and install everything from `requirements.txt`.
+The easiest way is to create a fresh virtual environment and install the `nioc` package using pip:

 ```bash
 python -m venv env